Our residents have the luxury of being able to attend (and present!) at some of the finest educational conferences in the medical school.

 The Department of Medicine residency program provides specific information regarding the conference series here.

-The Department of Child Health has adopted a half-day didactic forum that facilitates traditional lectures as well as longer periods of time that are required for pediatric case simulations and procedure clinics.
-Pediatric didactics occur each Thursday afternoon following the weekly evidence-based medicine conference.
-Additionally, the department hosts the pediatric problem conference three out of every four Tuesdays of the month and grand rounds occur every Friday at noon.
-The inpatient teams, in addition to any other interested residents, will attend morning report every Tuesday and Wednesday.
+The Department of Pediatrics has adopted a half-day didactic forum that facilitates traditional lectures as well as longer periods of time that are required for pediatric case simulations and procedure clinics.
+Pediatric didactics occur each Thursday afternoon following the noon report.
+Additionally, the department hosts the pediatric problem or evidence-based conferences weekly on Tuesday.
+Grand rounds occur every Friday at noon.
 The pediatric morbidity and mortality conference occurs in place of problem conference one Tuesday each quarter.

-The Med-Peds residents meet monthly at a resident or faculty member’s home for journal club and our monthly program meeting.
-This is a relaxed, casual atmosphere.
-After a carry-in dinner, we generally discuss two journal articles — one from pediatrics and another from medicine.
-Following this discussion, we hold our monthly meeting, which covers a wide variety of topics including updates within the program along with an educational component such as practice management tips and ACGME updates.
-As time allows, we discuss board preparation and work through practice medicine and pediatric board questions.
+The Med-Peds residents meet weekly for a dedicated Med-Peds conference covering board preparation, as well as, clinically relevant topics.
+Once a month, at this conference, we hold our monthly meeting, which covers a wide variety of topics including updates within the program along with an educational component such as practice management tips and ACGME updates.

 Additional Educational Tidbits